All Episodes

 Time Text

-This is an iHeart Podcast.
+This is an iHeart podcast.

 Stay right here for our final news roundup and information overload.

-All right, news roundup information overload hour toll free.
+All right, news roundup, information overload hour, toll free.

-The government did a four times.
+The government did it four times.

-Uh interesting note, uh, but apparently now on the 2024 election, you can add the 2020 election, the 2016 election, and the FBI involvement.
+But apparently now on the 2024 election, you can add the 2020 election, the 2016 election, and the FBI involvement.

 They pre-bunked the Hunter Biden laptop.

-Uh Comey says on the 24 elections, it has to be Joe.
+Comey says on the 24 elections, it has to be Joe.

 Of course it has to be Joe.